2025–26 FC Chornomorets Odesa season

-The 2025–26 season is the 88th season in the club's history and the 35th season of Odesa football club "Chornomorets" in the domestic league/cup of Ukraine.
-"The Sailors" are competing in the 2025–26 Ukrainian First League and 2025–26 Ukrainian Cup.
-Chornomorets has returned to the Ukrainian First League after four seasons.
-It will be the team's 6th season in the Ukrainian First League.
+The 2025–26 season was the 88th season in the history of FC Chornomorets Odesa, and the 35th season of the club in the domestic league/cup of Ukraine.
+It was the team's 6th season in the Ukrainian First League after four consecutive seasons in the top flight of Football in Ukraine.
+The Sailors were competing in the 2025–26 Ukrainian First League and 2025–26 Ukrainian Cup.
+During the season the club celebrated its 90th anniversary since its foundation.
+On 1 June 2026, the Sailors were promoted to the Ukrainian Premier League following a 1–0 win against Metalist Kharkiv.
+This was the 5th time the team reached the Ukrainian Premier League, having finished 2nd in the Ukrainian First League.